This is a complete guide to lunges vs. squats.

 Step 1.
 Stand tall with your feet shoulder-width apart, keeping your hands by your side.

 Step 2.
-Step back over one-metre with one leg, ensuring your back leg moves in one straight line, and you’re engaging your core and glutes (bottom) in order to keep stable.
+Step back at least 3 feet with one leg, ensuring your back leg moves in one straight line, and you’re engaging your core and glutes (rear end) to keep stable.

 Step 3.
 With the ball of your foot (not heel) on the ground behind you, keep your chest up and place your hands slightly out in front of you to both sides of your feet.